simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 ### close --retain

-This is like `--close` with different defaults: it prints a "retain earnings" transaction that transfers revenue and expense balances to `equity:retained earnings`.
+This is like `--close` with different defaults: it prints a "retain earnings" transaction (with `retain:` tag), that transfers revenue and expense balances to `equity:retained earnings`.

 This is a different kind of closing, called "retaining earnings" or "closing the books";
 it is traditionally performed by businesses at the end of each accounting period,